decode0321/Git-IMG-Loader/README.md

-# UnityGitImporter
+# GitImgLoader
-Easily import ANY GitHub repository into Unity with the click of a button!
+Easily import ANY image from GitHub into Unity with the click of a button!